phochste/go-ldn-inbox/README.md

 # go-ldn-inbox

-A Go implementation of an LDN Inbox
+A Go implementation of an [LDN](https://www.w3.org/TR/ldn/) Receiver.

 ## Build the server